Shaw, Yelich power Brewers past Reds, 5-2

 Shaw's two-run homer off Homer Bailey put the Brewers up 3-2 in the sixth.
 Jesus Aguilar singled to open the inning and Shaw followed with his 25th homer, lining an 0-2 pitch into the right-field seats.

-"I was trying to throw a fastball up and in (on the homer), the same pitch he broke his bat on two pitches before that," Bailey said.

-Anderson, pitching on seven days' rest, entered tied for the National League lead with 24 homers allowed and gave up second-inning solo shots to Eugenio Suarez and Phillip Ervin as the Reds took a 2-0 lead.
+Anderson, pitching on seven days' rest, entered tied for the N.L. lead with 24 homers allowed and gave up second-inning solo shots to Eugenio Suarez and Phillip Ervin as the Reds took a 2-0 lead.
 Anderson then retired the final 14 hitters he faced.

 Anderson (8-7) allowed two hits in six innings, with six strikeouts and no walks.
 Josh Hader retired six straight, striking out three, and Jeremy Jeffress pitched the ninth for his fifth save.